dvidelabs/flatcc/doc/binary-format.md

 The platform native integer and size type might not be able to handle large FlatBuffers - see [Size Limits](#size-limits).

+Becaue FlatCC requires buffers to be sorted after builiding, there is risk due to buffer modifications.
+It is not sufficient to verify buffers after sorting because sorting is done inline.
+Therefore buffers must be trusted or rewritten before sorting.

 ## Nested FlatBuffers